AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 • Pricing opportunities.
 Where you have room to adjust prices based on demand elasticity and competitive positioning.

 • Campaign profitability.
-Which campaigns are revenue-positive but profit-negative when all costs are included.
+Which campaigns are revenue-positive but profit-negative once all costs are included.

-Profitability recommendations require the deepest data integration because true profitability analysis involves COGS, shipping, returns, ad spend, platform fees, and overhead allocation.
-This is where the ads autopilot capability becomes particularly valuable — it can automatically adjust campaign spending based on profitability signals rather than just ROAS.
+Profitability recommendations require the deepest data integration because real profitability analysis spans COGS, shipping, returns, ad spend, platform fees, and overhead.
+This is where the ads autopilot capability becomes especially useful, automatically adjusting campaign spend based on profitability signals rather than just ROAS.

 Measuring Recommendation Impact

-The ultimate test of any recommendation engine is whether it actually improves business outcomes.
-Here is how to measure it:
+The real test of any recommendation engine is whether it actually improves business outcomes.
+Here's how to measure it.

 Before/After Analysis

-The simplest approach is comparing key metrics before and after acting on recommendations.
+The simplest approach: compare key metrics before and after acting on recommendations.
 Did LTV improve?
-Did churn decrease?
+Did churn drop?
 Did ROAS increase?
-This is directionally useful but does not control for other factors that may have changed.
+Directionally useful, but doesn't control for other factors.

 Holdout Testing

-A more rigorous approach is to implement recommendations for a subset of customers or campaigns and compare against a holdout group.
-For example, if the AI recommends a specific win-back strategy for lapsed customers, apply it to 80% of the eligible population and compare results against the 20% holdout.
+More rigorous: implement recommendations for a subset of customers or campaigns and compare against a holdout.
+If the AI recommends a specific win-back strategy for lapsed customers, apply it to 80% of the eligible population and compare against the 20% holdout.

 Revenue Attribution

 Track the specific revenue impact of each recommendation acted upon.
-If the AI recommended scaling a particular campaign, measure the incremental revenue generated by the increased spend.
+If the AI recommended scaling a campaign, measure the incremental revenue from the increased spend.
 If it recommended a retention intervention, measure the incremental purchases from the treated group.

 Decision Velocity

-Beyond revenue impact, measure how quickly your team makes decisions.
-If your weekly planning meetings used to take 3 hours because everyone was digging through dashboards, and now they take 45 minutes because the AI has already surfaced what matters, that time savings has real value.
+Beyond revenue, measure how fast your team makes decisions.
+If your weekly planning meetings used to take 3 hours digging through dashboards and now they take 45 minutes because the AI has already surfaced what matters, that time savings has real value.

 Recommendation Acceptance Rate

-Track what percentage of recommendations your team acts on.
-If the rate is below 30%, either the recommendations are not good enough or the team does not trust them.
-Both problems need to be addressed.
-A healthy acceptance rate is 50-70% — you want to act on most recommendations while reserving judgment for situations where context the AI does not have matters.
+Track what percentage your team acts on.
+Below 30% means either the recommendations aren't good enough or the team doesn't trust them.
+Both need addressing.
+A healthy acceptance rate is 50 to 70%, you want to act on most while reserving judgment for situations where context the AI doesn't have matters.

 Getting Started with Strategic AI Recommendations

-If you are currently operating on dashboards and manual analysis, the transition to AI-powered recommendations does not have to happen all at once.
+If you're operating on dashboards and manual analysis today, the move to AI-powered recommendations doesn't have to happen all at once.

 Phase 1: Data foundation.
-Connect your core data sources — e-commerce platform, ad platforms, email tool.
+Connect your core sources, e-commerce platform, ad platforms, email tool.
 Without unified data, no recommendation engine can function.
-This is the phase where most teams underestimate the effort required.
+Most teams underestimate the effort here.

 Phase 2: Descriptive recommendations.
-Start with recommendations based on descriptive analytics — things like "this segment's retention rate has dropped 15%" or "this campaign's ROAS is below your target."
-These are essentially automated anomaly detection and require less sophisticated modeling.
+Start with descriptive analytics, things like "this segment's retention rate has dropped 15%" or "this campaign's ROAS is below your target."
+Essentially automated anomaly detection, less sophisticated modeling required.

 Phase 3: Predictive recommendations.
-Graduate to recommendations based on predictive models — "this customer segment is likely to churn in the next 30 days" or "this campaign is projected to become unprofitable next month."
-This requires predictive LTV, churn scoring, and trend forecasting.
+Graduate to predictive models, "this customer segment is likely to churn in the next 30 days" or "this campaign is projected to become unprofitable next month."
+Predictive LTV, churn scoring, trend forecasting.

 Phase 4: Prescriptive recommendations.
-The final stage is prescriptive recommendations that tell you exactly what to do — "launch this specific campaign targeting this segment with this message and this budget."
-This requires the most sophisticated modeling and the deepest domain knowledge embedded in the AI.
+The final stage tells you exactly what to do, "launch this specific campaign targeting this segment with this message and this budget."
+Most sophisticated modeling and the deepest domain knowledge baked into the AI.

-Platforms like Finsi with a recommendation-first approach can accelerate this progression because the infrastructure for data unification, pattern detection, and recommendation delivery is already built.
+Platforms like Finsi with a recommendation-first approach can shortcut this progression because the infrastructure for unification, pattern detection, and delivery is already built.

 The Future of AI Recommendations

-We are still early in the evolution of strategic AI recommendations for e-commerce.
-The current generation of recommendation engines is good at pattern detection and prioritization.
-The next generation will be better at causal reasoning (not just what correlates with outcomes, but what causes them), counterfactual analysis (what would have happened if you had made a different decision), and autonomous execution (not just recommending actions but implementing them).
+We're still early in the evolution of strategic AI recommendations for e-commerce.
+The current generation is good at pattern detection and prioritization.
+The next generation will be better at causal reasoning (not just what correlates with outcomes, but what causes them), counterfactual analysis (what would have happened if you'd made a different decision), and autonomous execution (not just recommending actions but implementing them).

-For now, the practical takeaway is this: if your analytics stack only tells you what happened, you are operating with one hand tied behind your back.
-The brands that are pulling ahead are the ones whose analytics tell them what to do next — and they act on it.
+The practical takeaway for now: if your analytics stack only tells you what happened, you're working with one hand tied behind your back.
+The brands pulling ahead are the ones whose analytics tell them what to do next, and who actually act on it.